Moo Tun (MOOTUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Moo Tun Historical Price

-According to the latest data gathered on Moo Tun live price page, the current price of Moo Tun is 0USD.
-The circulating supply of Moo Tun(MOOTUN) is 98.00M MOOTUN , giving it a market capitalization of $5.12K.
+According to the latest data gathered on Moo Tun live price page, the current price of Moo Tun is 0.00006532USD.
+The circulating supply of Moo Tun(MOOTUN) is 98.00M MOOTUN , giving it a market capitalization of $6.40K.

 The Moo Tun Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOOTUN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.